LmP Customization#

 USERADD_UID_TABLES += "files/custom-passwd-table"

-1. To create a new LmP user or replace the default fio user, first add the new user to the system.
+1. To create a new LmP user, first add the new user to the system.
 The steps are similar to the ones described in Extending User Groups.
-However normal users need a valid shell and user-id higher than 1000 for adding a new user, or equal to 1000 if replacing the fio user.
+Normal users need a valid shell and user-id higher than 1000.
 For example:

 group-table: